andyfreed/ExamQuizConverter/README.md

 4. Click "Create App" and select your GitHub repository
 5. Select Python as the environment
 6. Set the build command: `pip install -r requirements.txt`
-7. Set the run command: `streamlit run app.py --server.port $PORT --server.address 0.0.0.0 --server.headless true --server.enableCORS false --server.enableXsrfProtection false`
+7. Set the run command: `streamlit run app.py --server.port 8080 --server.address 0.0.0.0 --server.headless true --server.enableCORS false --server.enableXsrfProtection false`
+8. For Health Checks:
+   - Make sure to configure the health check URL to `/`
+   - Set the port to `8080`
-8. Deploy the app
+9. Deploy the app

 ### Using a Droplet